Associated Marine

 Associated Marine Insurers (Agents) Pty Ltd was an Australian marine insurance underwriting agency which for decades was jointly owned by insurers, Zurich Australia and CGU Insurance (an offshoot of Commercial Union) and founded in 1982.
+In its heyday, Associated Marine provided much needed specialist insurance to the Australian Marine market.
 Zurich Australia took over full control of the business in 2004.

 Its first managing director was Michael Hill.

 By 2002, the marine insurance market was shrinking, particularly in Australia, due to both a decrease in the risks of shipping and in a fall in the number of Australian-registered ships.

 It provides an example of a market failure.
 Following a change in CGU's ownership structure Zurich took over ownership of Associated Marine 100%.
-That marked the downfall of Associated Marine, who found their strategy dictated by an insurer who was ignorant of the nuances of an specialist agency.
+That marked the downfall of Associated Marine, who found their strategy dictated by an insurer who was ignorant of the nuances of a specialist agency.
+The company aligned its activities more closely with that of Zurich in 2011, with the managing director Stephen Ford leaving the company at that time.
+The process of absorbing it into Zurich was completed in 2013.

-In its heyday, Associated Marine provided much needed specialist insurance to the Australian Marine market.
-Today, the company has all but been absorbed into Zurich Australian operations and, following restructure upon restructure and many staff redundancies it is a shadow of its former self to the point where it is of very little significance in the market.